huaminghuangtw/Evergreen-Notes/Permanent-Notes/stress and anxiety.md

 The phenomenon of “empathic stress” causes individuals who are exposed to people who are stressed to experience stress themselves.

 * If someone feels **同情 compassion (“I want to relieve your suffering.”)** for a stressed person instead of **同理 empathy (“I feel your suffering.”)**, they may be less likely to take on that person's stress.

 ---

-# The Yerkes-dodson Law

-* Stress and performance are positively correlated but only up to a point, after which more stress actually reduces performance.

----